dalejbarr/aa-powersim/docs/01_building-blocks.md

 Functions like `rnorm()` will give you random output based on the state of the internal random number generator (RNG).
 If we want to get a deterministic output, we can "seed" the random number generator using `set.seed()`.
 (Often it makes sense to do this once, at the top of a script.)
 The function `set.seed()` takes a single argument, which is an arbitrary integer value that provides the 'starting point'.

-**TASK: set the seed to 1451 and then simulation 15 observations from a normal distribution with a mean of 600 and standard deviation of 80.
+**TASK: set the seed to 1451 and then simulate 15 observations from a normal distribution with a mean of 600 and standard deviation of 80.
 If you do this right, your output should EXACTLY match the output below.**

 ```